-When I first moved here in 2006, one of the most stressful life events here was trying to purchase China airline tickets online – especially because at the time I couldn’t speak or read Chinese very well.
+When I first moved to China in 2006, one of the most stressful life events here was trying to purchase China flight tickets online – especially because at the time I couldn’t speak or read Chinese very well.

 There are a few reasons for this, not the least of which is a well-designed website that is available in perfectly-translated English.
 It feels like any other booking website you’re already used to using.

 I always use Ctrip/Trip.com to book my domestic travel in China because:

 - Best Pricing: Because it’s a Chinese company, you’ll find the best pricing available for any flights you search.